dominik-ilja/Dominik-Ilja/README.md

 # Welcome
 My name is Dominik, but I also go by Ilja.
 I love design, UI, and creating beautiful works.
 Being able to create each day is a wonderful blessing.
 I'm hoping to dive into more open source this year.
-I'm also excited to showcase all I've learned through my studies.
+I'm excited to showcase all I've learned through my studies.

 <img src="./images/tech-alt.png" height="26px">